devYaoYH/Meta-Intellectual-Musings/XAI/article.md

 Google's Explainable AI takes a promising step by shifting focus from the raw numbers to interaction with human evaluators of the model.
 Explanations as per this tool is driven not only by mathematical tools employed to extract pertinent features relevant to model predictions but through interactions with human questioners.
 However, at its core, such a product is still driven by a post-hoc approach: treating models as something aking to an engine and examining mechanistic details within them to produce 'explanations'.

-There is pressure for XAI to move away from asking post-hoc questions to modifing our models themselves to function in a way that is 'self-explanatory'.
-This approach is typically referenced as interpretable AI rather than explanable AI.
+There is pressure for XAI to move away from asking post-hoc questions to modifing our models themselves to function in a way that is 'self-explanatory', in other words, for us to prefer interpretable AI rather than explanatory AI.
 In her widely cited 2019 paper, Cynthia Rudin writes that "trying to *explain* black box models, rather than creating models that are *interpretable* in the first place, is likely to perpetuate bad practices and can potentially cause catastrophic harm to society".
 She points out 2 main reasons for her assessment [[Rudin, 2019](https://arxiv.org/pdf/1811.10154.pdf)]:

 1. Explainable ML methods provide explanations that are not faithful to what the original model computes
 2. Explanations often do not make sense, or do not provide enough detail to understand what the black box is doing